BBQ Oxtails

 • Oxtails: A delicious tender cut of beef rich in flavor and best when slowly cooked.

-• Barbecue Sauce: Barbecue sauce give the oxtails a rich and flavorful A tangy, often smoky sauce that infuses the dish with a balanced blend of sweetness, acidity, and spice.
+• Barbecue Sauce: Barbecue sauce gives the oxtails a rich and flavorful A tangy, often smoky sauce that infuses the dish with a balanced blend of sweetness, acidity, and spice.

 • Brown Sugar: Brown sugar adds a sweetness and subtle caramel undertone that aids in creating a rich glaze.